-The term 'Intraday' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Intraday' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Intraday refers to trades that occur during the normal course of the day.
 These price movements are especially important for traders who practice short term trading.
 They attempt to earn profits trading repeatedly throughout the one day trading session.
 Sometimes the term is utilized to refer to securities which engage in normal trading on the stock exchanges throughout the regular hours’ session.
 This would include ETFs exchange traded funds and company stocks.